sturnberg/OCS-Docs/Content_Portal/Documentation/Communities/manage-a-community.md

 Two different users must perform this procedure:

 - One user, the "inviter," issues an invitation to another tenant to join a community.
+Only an OCS user whose role is Community Administrator, Community Moderator, or Tenant Administrator can be an inviter.
 - Another user in separate tenant, the "invitee," accepts the invitation.

-**Note.** Only an OCS user whose role is Community Administrator, Community Moderator, or Tenant Administrator can be an inviter.
 Only an OCS user whose role is a Tenant Administrator or Community Administrator can be an invitee.

 1. **Inviter:** Perform the following steps:
    1.1.
 On the Communities overview page, find the community you want to share and click **Details**.